fgm/g2/README.md

 |   8.x-9.x |          |          |          |            |    standard     |

 As this matrix shows, beyond Drupal 6.x, update features are limited.

-The D7 upgrade path only convers configuration, and no standard upgrade path exists towards D8+: these case always have to be upgraded manually.
+- The D7 upgrade path only convers configuration, and there is no standard upgrade path towards D8+: these cases always have to be upgraded manually.
+- The D9/D10 upgrade is transparent for the module.

 ## Feature changes in the D9/D10 version

+- New in alpha1: the Alphabar service configuration now provides a button to automatically rebuild the bar from existing G2 entries.
+  The bar can then be manually adjusted before saving.
-- G2 versions since Drupal 4.x have been manually handling the display configuration on G2 entries.
+- No-code: G2 versions since Drupal 4.x have been manually handling the display configuration on G2 entries.
   Since fields and view modes have been a standard for quite a long time and provide a better administrative UI, all the display configuration and specific templates have been removed in favor of using specific view modes.
-- The Alphabar service now provides a button to automatically rebuild the bar from existing G2 entries.
-The bar can then be manually adjusted before saving.

 ## Ruby XML-RPC client